pranavgeek/Cal-Tracker/README.md

 ### 6. Displaying data in useful ways:
 Present data in visually informative ways, such as color-coding text or displaying graphs to show trends in calorie intake or weight.

+### 7. Meal Time Reminders:
+Implement reminders for regular meal times, encouraging users to maintain a consistent eating schedule throughout the day.